Tbaytel's Accessibility Plan

 Medium to Long-Term Action Plan

-• Our accessibility committee will work with Human Resources and Tbaytel’s Joint Health and Safety Committee to design more accessible work spaces and break areas as opportunities arise.
+- Work with Human Resources and the Joint Health and Safety Committee to design more accessible workspaces, break areas, and bathrooms as opportunities arise.

 Information and Communication Technologies (I.C.T.)